eyounx/ZOOpt/README.md

 ## release 0.2

+- Add the noise handling strategies Re-sampling and Value Suppression (AAAI'18), and the subset selection method with noise handling PONSS (NIPS'17)
+- Add high-dimensionality handling method Sequential Random Embedding (IJCAI'16)

+## release 0.1

 - Include the general optimization method RACOS (AAAI'16) and Sequential RACOS (AAAI'17), and the subset selection method POSS (NIPS'15).
-- Include the general noise handling method Value Suppression (AAAI'18) and Re-sampling, and the subset selection method with noise handling PONSS (NIPS'17)
-- Include high-dimensionality handling method Sequential Random Embedding (IJCAI'16)
 - The algorithm selection is automatic.
-See examples in the `example` fold.
-- Default parameters work well on many problems, while parameters are fully controllable- Running speed optmized for Python
+See examples in the `example` fold.- Default parameters work well on many problems, while parameters are fully controllable
+- Running speed optmized for Python